nazhur/Sales_Data_Analysis_using_SQL-Python/README.md

 ## Project Structure

 - `Data Pulling and Cleaning using Pandas.ipynb`: Jupyter Notebook containing the data fetching and data transformation code.
+- `Data Analysis using SQL`: This file containing the questions and answer part, where SQL has been used to answer those questions.
 - `README.md`: This README file providing an overview of the project.

 ## Conclusion